robulouski/voidy-bootstrap/README.rst

 ``CUSTOM_HEADER_*``
   Add custom content after the site headers (before any columns) based on page type, which can be: INDEX, ARTICLE, PAGE, CATEGORY, TAG, ARCHIVES.

-``CUSTOM_SIDEBAR``
-  Don't like the sidebar provided by the theme?
-Have something totally different in mind?
-Well then you're in luck.
-Build your own sidebar template (you can use ``includes/sidebar.html`` as a starting point), and set ``CUSTOM_SIDEBAR`` to point to it -- this  completely replaces the default sidebar with your custom sidebar.

 ``CUSTOM_FOOTER``
   Footer template to be included by ``base.html``.
 Anything here